-Sept 28 'Blade runner' Oscar Pistorius, who has an 18-handicap, will play alongside several of the world's best golfers at next week's Dunhill Links pro-am event in Scotland.
+Sept 28 (Reuters) - ‘Blade runner’ Oscar Pistorius, who has an 18-handicap, will play alongside several of the world’s best golfers at next week’s Dunhill Links pro-am event in Scotland.

 Last month the South African became the first double amputee to feature in an Olympic Games and he also won two gold medals and a silver in the London Paralympics that followed.